 If you have disabilities, these laws also protect your right to bring your service animals into public buildings and outdoor spaces (like parks and sidewalks) and onto public transportation and common carriers (airplanes, ferries, and so on).

 We'll also look at some rules you need to know about having your service animal in public.

 Under Indiana law, a service animal is an animal trained as:

-Neither the ADA nor Indiana's service animal law includes pets or what some people call “emotional support animals”: animals that provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.
+Neither the ADA nor Indiana's service animal law includes pets or "emotional support animals" (ESAs).
+Emotional support animals provide a sense of safety, companionship, and comfort to those with psychiatric or emotional disabilities or conditions.

-Under the ADA, your service animal can be excluded from a public accommodation if it poses a direct threat to health and safety.
-For example, if your dog is aggressively barking and snapping at other customers.
+Under the ADA, your service animal can be excluded from a public place if it poses a direct threat to the health and safety of others.
+For example, the facility can kick your dog out if the dog is aggressively barking and snapping at other customers.